rvanheest/Literature-Study-Feedback-Control/Blog/README.md

 From another perspective we can divide the system's response into **transient components**, which decay over time and **steady-state components**.
 We can view the latter as the component which realizes the goal of a control action, whereas the transient component is some form of an unwanted side-effect, which decays over time.
 The time it takes for all the transient components of a control action to disappear makes a good metric for the performance of the feedback system.

 As an example, let's look at a [mass on a spring](http://en.wikipedia.org/wiki/Simple_harmonic_motion#Mass_on_a_spring).
 When we give the other end of the spring a sudden jerk, the mass will begin to oscillate, which will eventually die away (depending on the spring constant), after which we are left with an overall displacement of the mass.
 Here the final displacement is the goal of our feedback system and thus the steady-state component of the response.
-The oscillation is a transient component which fades away after a while.
+The oscillation is a transient component, which fades away after a while.

 ![Mass on a spring](images/Mass on spring.png)